trivial-space/flow-tools/README.md

 Flow tools are used primarily in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with graphics live coding inside browsers.
 See it in action there.

-## Licence
+## License

-MIT, see the LICENCE file in the repository.
+MIT, see the LICENSE file in the repository.

 Copyright (c) 2016 - 2017 Thomas Gorny